pjreddie/darknet/README.md

     then do this command: `./darknet partial cfg/yolov3.cfg yolov3.weights yolov3.conv.81 81` will be created file `yolov3.conv.81`,
     then train by using weights file `yolov3.conv.81` instead of `darknet53.conv.74`

-  * The more different objects you want to detect, the more complex network model should be used.
-But each: `model of object, side, illimination, scale, each 30 grad` of the turn and inclination angles - these are different objects from a neural network perspective.
+  * each: `model of object, side, illimination, scale, each 30 grad` of the turn and inclination angles - these are *different objects* from an internal perspective of the neural network.
+So the more *different objects* you want to detect, the more complex network model should be used.

   * recalculate anchors for your dataset for `width` and `height` from cfg-file:
   `darknet.exe detector calc_anchors data/obj.data -num_of_clusters 9 -width 416 -height 416`
    then set the same 9 `anchors` in each of 3 `[yolo]`-layers in your cfg-file.
 But you should change indexes of anchors `masks=` for each [yolo]-layer, so that 1st-[yolo]-layer has anchors larger than 60x60, 2nd larger than 30x30, 3rd remaining.
+Also you should change the `filters=(classes + 5)*<number of mask>` before each [yolo]-layer.
 If many of the calculated anchors do not fit under the appropriate layers - then just try using all the default anchors.

 2. After training - for detection: